The hum of the engines was giving Garrus a hell of a headache.

 “See for yourself.”

 Shepard assumed a studious countenance as she first put her hand on the left side of his face.
 The touch felt good.
 He liked the way her fleshy little hand warmed up his carapace.
 Suddenly he was very self-conscious.
 Did she choose the left side of him rather than the scarred one for her sake or for his?
-And why did it matter?
+Did it matter?

 But now he could feel one of her fingers examining his teeth, one by one.
 What a curious situation.
 Another quirk of working with Shepard, and one that hadn’t changed a bit — her capacity to surprise seemed to be inexhaustible.
 Her finger counted all his canines, trying their sharpness, then suddenly slid along his tongue and started feeling the little teeth just behind his lower lip.
 He stood the treatment heroically and allowed her to perform her research in silence, wondering whether she would be startled if he were to make a sudden movement.
 Would she trust him or expect him to bite her like some animal?
 He decided to test her, and twitched his mandibles to the back with a violent little hiss just for good measure.

 Cold as stone, she didn’t move a muscle, much less retract her finger.
-Not even her pupils became dilated, the only indication that she noticed the movement at all was in a momentary shift of focus, from his mouth to his eyes, but of course, there was nothing to frighten her there.
+The only indication that she noticed the movement at all was in a momentary shift of focus, from his mouth to his eyes, but of course, there was nothing to frighten her there.
 He was satisfied.
 Still, it was all so odd.
-She touched everything: the inside of his cheek, the soft membrane where the skin joined with the carapace, his upper and lower lips, which she even pinched a little to test their flexibility.
+She touched everything: the inside of his cheek, the soft membrane where the skin joined with the carapace, his upper and lower lips, which she even pinched a little to test their flexibility and thickness.

 Finally, she pulled back, surprising him again as she took the finger she’d just used to feel inside his mouth, and stuck it in her own.
 She sucked on it and swallowed the excess saliva (his saliva!) all in one smooth motion like it was the most natural thing in the world.